-- 1) a 1st space to name persons to get things if they survive the Testator (many name a spouse or closest family here), and if several people are named here but only some survive the survivors split things, and - 2) a 2nd space to name persons to get things if all in the 1st space don't survive (many people name next closest family or friends here), and if a person in the 2nd space has died their descendants get their share.
+1) a 1st space to name persons to get things if they survive the Testator (many name a spouse or closest family here), and if several people are named here but only some survive the survivors split things, and

+2) a 2nd space to name persons to get things if all in the 1st space don't survive (many people name next closest family or friends here), and if a person in the 2nd space has died their descendants get their share.

+EXAMPLE OF 2 PART RESIDUE CLAUSE:

+"RESIDUE CLAUSE: The rest, residue, and remainder of my estate, and anything else, I give to:

+a) to Jay Doe my husband who survive me and with persons just named who survive me taking the share of non-survivors, then if anything remains b) to Sam Doe, Ann Wu, and Pam Ax just named do not survive me their part goes to their lineal descendants per stirpes."

+\\\\\ and if any of those

-EXAMPLE OF 2 PART RESIDUE CLAUSE : JE CLAUSE: The rest, residue, and remaind a) to Jay Doe my husband who survive me and with persons just nam ed who survive me taking the share of non-s survivors, then if anything remains b) to Sam Doe, Ann Wu, and Pam Ax and if any of those just nam ed do not survive me their part goes to their lineal descendants per stirpes." may be d survived I legally, Sa ivided "per stirpes" which means equal among the gets everything.
-If he has died and also Saram's 2 children split the 1/3 share of his (so get a person's children and grandchildren, and things family branches.
-In this example if Jay Doe has a Doe hasn't survived but he left 2 children then, 1/6 each) and the other 2 persons in 2nd part apple named in the clause won't die so gets things Some people use percentages in a Residue Clause to g T DIFFERENT AMOUNTS OF RESIDUE et the exact split wanted.
-This can gift a lot (like to or more distant people).
-See example in Appendix PEOPLE WRITE THE SAME THING IN BOTH PARTS OR SKIP A PART to understand.
+In this example things may go to "descendants" so to a person's children and grandchildren, and things may be divided "per stirpes" which means equal among family branches.
+In this example if Jay Doe has survived he gets everything.
+If he has died and also Sam Doe hasn't survived but he left 2 children then, legally, Sam's 2 children split the 1/3 share of his (so get 1/6 each) and the other 2 persons in 2nd part (Ann Wu and Pam Ax) get 1/3 each.
+Usually the first people named in the clause won't die so gets things.

+SOME PEOPLE USE PERCENTAGES TO GIFT DIFFERENT AMOUNTS OF RESIDUE

+Some people use percentages in a Residue Clause to get the exact split wanted.
+This can gift a lot (like to a person's children) and gift a small bit (like to a grandchild or more distant people).
 See example in Appendix.

-For example a Residue Clause can be made to say:
+SOME PEOPLE WRITE THE SAME THING IN BOTH PARTS OR SKIP A PART

-Some people change a Residue Clause to have just 1 part since this can gift more equally and be easier a person with no spouse may skip the 1st part and in 2nd part name their children (including any who died who had kids of their own) so all branches of a person's descendants get a share.
+Some people put the same names in both clause spaces or skip part of it to do certain things.
+For example, a person with no spouse may skip the 1st part and in 2nd part name their children (including any who died who had kids of their own) so all branches of a person's descendants get a share.
 See example in Appendix.